trachwo/masters-of-shithead/README_EXECUTABLE.md

 ```
 $ chmod ugo+x ~/my_path/shithead/shithead
 ```
-If you want to create a desktop shortcut (Ubuntu), also copy the desktop-file and the icon to this directory:
+If you want to create a desktop shortcut (Ubuntu), also copy the icon to this directory:
 ```
-$ cp masters-of-shithead/src/shithead.desktop ~/my_path/shithead/.
-$ cp masters-of-shithead/src/shithead/shithead4.ico ~/my_path/shithead/.
+$ cp masters-of-shithead/src/shithead4.ico ~/my_path/shithead/.
 ```
 Start the game from the command line (with the console to check the log and error messages):
 ```
 $ ~/my_path/shithead/shithead
 ```
-To create a desktop shortcut edit shithead.desktop and enter the full path ('~' is not expanded) for executable and icon:
+To create a desktop shortcut copy shithead.desktop to the desktop and edit it to enter the full path ('~' is not expanded) for executable and icon:
 ```
+$ cp masters-of-shithead/src/shithead.desktop ~/Desktop/.
-$ vi ~/my_path/shithead/shithead.desktop
+$ vi ~/Desktop/shithead.desktop
 [Desktop Entry]
 ...
 Exec=/home/my_user/my_path/shithead/shithead